alanmitchell/bmon-website/guide/sensors.md

 [Elsys](https://www.elsys.se/en/) and
 [Dragino](https://dragino.com/products/lora-lorawan-end-node.html), are
-covered throughout this section and in more detail in the section [Appendix- Configuring LoRaWAN Sensors](appx-config-lorawan#introduction).
+covered throughout this section and in more detail in the section [Appendix- Configuring LoRaWAN Sensors](appx-config-lorawan#topofpage).
 There are dozens of additional manufacturers that make compatible LoRaWAN sensors, but these two manufacturers cover building monitoring needs well.
 A comparison of these two brands is below.